ysndr/MSc-Thesis/chapter/methodology.md

 ## Design Decisions

-[Section @sec:considerable-dimensions] introduced several considerations with respect to the implementation of language servers.
+[Section @sec:key-objectives] introduced several considerations with respect to the implementation of language servers.
-Additionally, in [@sec:representative-lsp-projects] presents examples of different servers which guided the decisions made while implementing the NLS.
+Additionally, [@sec:language-servers] presents examples of different servers which guided the decisions made while implementing the NLS.

 ### Programming language

-Rust ([@rust]) was chosen as the implementing language of NLS primarily since Nickel itself is written in Rust.
+Rust[@matsakisRustLanguage2014] was chosen as the implementing language of NLS primarily since Nickel itself is written in Rust.
 Being written in the same language as the Nickel interpreter allows NLS to integrate existing components for language analysis.
 This way, changes to the Nickel syntax or code analysis impose minimal adaptation of the Language Server.

 In fact, using any other language was never considered since that would have required a separate implementation of integral parts of Nickel, which are actively being developed.

 Additionally, Rust has proven itself as a language for LSP Servers.
-Lastly, Rust has already been employed by multiple LSP servers [@lib.rs#language-servers] which created a rich ecosystem of server abstractions.
+Lastly, Rust has already been employed by multiple LSP servers which created a rich ecosystem of server abstractions.
-For instance the largest and most advanced LSP implementation in Rust -- the Rust Analyzer [@rust-analyzer] -- has contributed many tools such as an LSP server interface [@lsp-server-interface] and a refactoring oriented syntax tree representation [@rowan].
+For instance the largest and most advanced LSP implementation in Rust -- the Rust Analyzer[@therustprogramminglanguageBringingGreatIDE] -- has contributed many tools such as an LSP server interface [@Lspserver2022] and a refactoring oriented syntax tree representation[@Rowan2022].
-Additionally, lots of smaller languages [@gluon, @slint, @mojom] implement Language Servers in Rust.
+Additionally, lots of smaller languages[@gluon-langGluonlangGluon;@SlintFastEasy;@googlechrometeamMojoDocsGo] implement Language Servers in Rust.
-Rust appears to be a viable choice even for languages that are not originally implemented in Rust, such as Nix [@nix, @rninx-lsp].
+Rust appears to be a viable choice even for languages that are not originally implemented in Rust, such as Nix [@Nix2022, @Rnixlsp2022].

-In Rust `traits` [@traits] are the fundamental concept used to abstract methods from the underlying data.
+In Rust `traits`[@scharliTraitsComposableUnits2002] are the fundamental concept used to abstract methods from the underlying data.
 Traits are definitions of shared behavior.
 Similar to interfaces in other languages, a trait defines a set of methods.
 One implements a trait for a certain type, by defining the behavior in the context of the type.
-Rust's support for generics[@generics] allows constraining arguments and structure fields to implementors of a certain trait allowing to abstract concrete behavior from its interface.
+Rust's support for generics[@blandyProgrammingRust2nd2021] allows constraining arguments and structure fields to implementors of a certain trait allowing to abstract concrete behavior from its interface.

 Rust also excels due to its various safety features and performance, for the following reasons.
-Safety comes in form of *memory* safety, which is enforced by Rust's ownership model[@rust-ownership-model] and explicit memory handling.
+Safety comes in form of *memory* safety, which is enforced by Rust's ownership model[@blandyProgrammingRust2nd2021] and explicit memory handling.
 The developer in turn needs to be aware of the implications of stack or heap located variables and their size in memory.
 A different kind of safety is *type* safety which is an implication of Rust's strong type system and `trait` based generics.
 Type-safe languages such as Rust enforce explicit usage of data types for variables and function definitions.